 Mastication is the proper name for chewing.
 Etymologically, it’s descended from a Greek word literally meaning “to gnash your teeth,” and is related both to mandible and papier-mâché (which is literally “chewed paper” in French).

 Nictitation is the proper name for blinking or winking, and comes from an old pre-Latin word meaning “to incline or bend together,” just as the eyelids do.
 That twitching muscle in your eyelid after you’ve strained your eyes?
 That’s a blepharospasm.

 Obdormition is the proper name for sleeping, but it’s usually only used in reference to the feeling of numbness, caused by pressure on a nerve, when a limb or muscle “falls asleep.”
-Pins and needles, incidentally, is properly called paraesthesia.
+Pins and needles, incidentally, is properly called paresthesia.

 Pandiculation is essentially a catchall term for all those things you do when you’re tired or just waking up, like yawning, stretching your arms and legs, and cracking your joints.
 Monday morning, in other words.

 In Latin, singultus was speech interrupted by sobbing, or an inability to speak caused by crying.
-Based on this, English borrowed the word singult in the 16th century for a single sob, while in the sense of something spasmodically interrupting your speech, and singultus came to be used as a more formal name for hiccups.
+Based on this, English borrowed the word singult in the 16th century for a single sob, in the sense of something spasmodically interrupting your speech, and singultus came to be used as a more formal name for hiccups.